morpho-org/vault-v2-deployment/README.md

 # Morpho VaultV2 Deployment

+#### ⚠️ DISCLAIMER

+**This repository is provided for educational purposes only.
+The Morpho Association cannot be held responsible for any loss of funds, damages, or other consequences that may result from using this script or any associated code.
+Use at your own risk.**

+**By using this script, you acknowledge that:**
+- You understand the risks associated with smart contract deployment and cryptocurrency transactions
+- You have thoroughly tested the script in a safe environment before any mainnet deployment
+- You are solely responsible for any funds or assets that may be lost due to bugs, errors, or misuse
+- The code is provided "as is" without any warranties or guarantees

+**Please ensure you understand the code and test thoroughly before deploying to mainnet.**

+---

+## Overview

 This repository provides a "one-click" script to deploy a Morpho VaultV2 using a Morpho VaultV1 as an underlying liquidity market pool.

 See VaultV2 deployment documentation [here](https://docs.morpho.org/learn/concepts/vault-v2/).